 If there were any doubts about climbing an active volcano, one that erupted as recently as March 2015, now would’ve been the time to back out.
 Thankfully, no one did.

 After a 45 minute ride, we arrived at the car park in Villarrica National Park at the bottom of the volcano.

-I’m not going to lie, I was so surprised at how many people there were rushing around getting ready.
+I’m not going to lie, I was so surprised at how many people there were rushing around getting ready for the climb.

-I thought there would be a few dozen people hiking to the top of Volcan Villrrica, not a few hundred people, but Claudio assured me that once we got on the volcano it wouldn’t matter, that we’d find a slot that’d make it feel like it was just us.
+I thought there would be a few dozen people climbing Villarrica volcano, not a few hundred people.
+Saying that, Agustin assured me that once we got on the volcano itself it wouldn’t matter.
+We’d find a climbing slot that’d make it feel like it was just us.

-Considering he’s been doing this for 20+ years I decided to believe him.
+Considering he’s been doing this for years I had a feeling he was right.

-After a brief demonstration from Claudio on how to climb (keep those knees bent people!), we walked a short way to the ski lift.
+After a brief demonstration from Agustin on how to climb (keep those knees bent people!), we walked a short way to the ski lift.

 Peacefully swaying back and forth as we slowly crawled higher, the view of the volcano became clearer and clearer.
 The anticipation grew.
 It was time to climb.

 The first stage was a steep 45 minute climb over rocks to get onto the slope of the volcano from which it was a straight line to the top.

 At our first stop where we ate some nuts and glugged down some water, we had 10 minutes to catch our breath and appreciate the views which were already something else.